brittonhayes/notionmd/README.md

 ## 🧪 Testing

-Ensure the reliability of NotionMD by running the test suite:
+Ensure the reliability of NotionMD by running the test suite

 ```sh
 go test ./... -v -cover